RulesCommittee/BylawsRepository/README.md

     - (c) An amendment shall be adopted without a vote if there are no objections.

+  - **SECTION 6.** For each item brought to a vote, there shall be one round of voting.
+During this round, each member may cast his or her vote only once.

-  - **SECTION 6.** The order of business of meetings of the Union Senate shall be:
+  - **SECTION 7.** The order of business of meetings of the Union Senate shall be:

     - (a) Call to Order